Definitely-Not-A-Dolphin/Definitely-Not-A-Dolphin/README.md

 - Javascript / TypeScript
 - Rust (learning)
-- Unity's C# (learning for a school project, might look into dotnet if my other projects bore me).

 Also I am learning so if you see code that just completely sucks: Do not worry, I am aware of it.
 Just leave an issue and I'll look into it.
 I am too busy skateboarding on the learning curve.